All Products

 Task management

-On the Model Evaluation page, you can manage the lifecycle of your evaluation tasks.
+On the Model Evaluation page, you can manage the lifecycle of evaluation tasks.

 • View Report: For tasks with a status of Succeeded, click this button to view the detailed evaluation report.

-• Compare: You can select 2 to 5 successful tasks and click the Compare button to perform a side-by-side comparison of their performance on various metrics.
+• Compare: Select two to five successful tasks and click the Compare button to compare their performance on various metrics side-by-side.

 • Stop: You can manually stop tasks that are Running.
 This operation is irreversible.
 The task cannot be resumed, and the consumed compute resources will not be refunded.